2019 Colloquium: "Calvin and the OLD Testament"

-G. Sujin Pak is Assistant Professor of the History of Christianity at Duke Divinity School.
-She specializes in the history of Christianity in late medieval and early modern Europe, and he research focuses on the history of biblical interpretation during the Reformation era and the role of biblical exegesis in the history of Christian-Jewish relations.
+G. Sujin Pak is Associate Professor of the History of Christianity at Duke Divinity School.
+She specializes in the history of Christianity in late medieval and early modern Europe, and her research focuses on the history of biblical interpretation during the Reformation era and the role of biblical exegesis in the history of Christian-Jewish relations.
 She has published numerous book chapters and articles; her most recent book will be released soon from Oxford University Press and is titled The Reformation of Prophecy: Early Modern Interpretations of the Prophet and Old Testament Prophecy (2018).

 Thomas J. Davis is Professor of Religious Studies and Dean of the School of Liberal Arts at Indiana University-Purdue University Indianapolis.
 He is the author of The Devil Likes to Sing (Cascade Books, 2014), This Is My Body: The Presence of Christ in Reformation Thought (Baker Academic, 2008), and has also served as editor for John Calvin's American Legacy (Oxford UP, 2010).

 J. Todd Billings is the Gordon H. Girod Research Professor of Reformed Theology at Western Theological Seminary in Holland, MI.
 He is the author of many articles and five books, including Calvin, Participation, and the Gift: The Activity of Believers in Union With Christ (Oxford, 2007) and Union with Christ: Reframing Theology and Ministry for the Church (Baker Academic, 2011); his most recent work is Remembrance, Communion, and Hope: Rediscovering the Gospel at the Lord’s Table (Eerdmans, 2018).